matter-labs/zksync-era/docs/development.md

    may try removing `$ZKSYNC_HOME/etc/env/dev.env` and running `zk init` once again.
 This may help if the application configuration has changed.

-If you don’t need all of the `zk init` functionality, but just need to start/stop containers, use the following
+If you do not need all of the `zk init` functionality, but just need to start/stop containers, use the following
 commands:

 ```